Nyuutrino/CLIp/README.md

 # CLIp (CLI Parser)

-An easily-integrated command-line-interpreter meant built in JavaScript.
+An easily-integrated command-line-interpreter built in JavaScript.

 Use it in any JavaScript-compatible application, such as online gaming websites.